srsajjad/sorting-algorithms-in-javascript/README.md

-A collection of sorting algorithms in JavaScript
+A collection of sorting algorithms written in JavaScript